Nick Lloyd "The Western Front: A History of the Great War, 1914-1918"

 Patricia Highsmith "Strangers on a Train"

-A thriller from 1950 that hasn’t lost punch: two young men meet on a train and discuss the perfect murder and the ensuing avalanche slowly takes off…
+A thriller from 1950 that hasn’t lost its punch: two young men meet on a train and discuss the perfect murder and the ensuing avalanche slowly takes off…

 Verdict: must read